-A commercial space won’t be a prerequisite for home-bakery owners, but you’d still have to figure out where you are going to operate from.
+A commercial space won’t be a prerequisite for home-bakery owners, but you’d still have to figure out where you are going to operate.
 For a bakery of a decent scale, a singular home kitchen might not be sufficient.
 You might need to set up an additional room for cake packaging, bakery goods decoration, and other business operations.

 For a cafe-style bakery, a good physical location, accessibility to the public, suitable target audiences in the location, and many other details need to be considered before acquiring a commercial space for your setup.

 4. Draft a Business Plan